Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-check-replication-ddl-queue.md

 1. If there are no errors, just everything get slower - check the load (usual system metrics)

 ## Common problems & solutions

 - If the replication queue does not have any Exceptions only postponed reasons without exceptions just leave ClickHouse do Merges/Mutations and it will eventually catch up and reduce the number of tasks in `replication_queue`.
 Number of concurrent merges and fetches can be tuned but if it is done without an analysis of your workload then you may end up in a worse situation.
 If Delay in queue is going up actions may be needed:

 - First simplest approach:
-  - try to SYSTEM RESTART REPLICA (This will DETACH/ATTACH table internally)
+  - try to `SYSTEM RESTART REPLICA db.table` (This will DETACH/ATTACH table internally)

 ### Some stuck replication task for a partition which was already removed or has no data